denten-books/plain-text/main.md

 The book as an interface between human and ?.
 We must see it in the context of interfaces.

-### 5.3 Media Being

-Brinkley Messick The Calligraphic State.

-> Modern man finally drags a huge crowd of indigestible rocks of knowledge around with him, which then occasionally audibly bang around in his body, as it says in fairy tales.
-Through this noise the most characteristic property of this modern man reveals itself: the remarkable contrast between an inside to which nothing on the outside corresponds and an outside to which nothing inside corresponds, a opposition of which ancient peoples were ignorant.
-Knowledge, taken up to excess without hunger, even in opposition to any need, now works no longer as a motive which reshapes and has a drive toward the outside.
-It stays hidden in a certain chaotic inner world, which that modern man describes with a strange pride as an “Inwardness” peculiar to him.
-Thus, people say that we have the content and that only the form is lacking.

-On the Use and Abuse of History for Life
-Friedrich Nietzsche
-(Find a better source)

 ### 5.2 Human Revealment (Heidegger)